mudasobwa/mudasobwa.github.io/_posts/2013-02-04-ruby-logger-temporary-enable-debug-for-one-class.md

 In our application we may occasionally have a heavy usage of `logger.debug` calls.
 It appears to be helpful to examine the fails, especially in multithreading environment.
-That’s why we do not want to get rid of these calls, setting the `logger.level = Logger::INFO` in production.
+That’s why we do not want to get rid of these calls.
+We set the `logger.level = Logger::INFO` in production instead.

 But what if we need to print debug messages for only one or two of over 9000 files?
 There is no elegant solution on hand, as far as I know.
 Let me show an ugly hack to provide such a functionality.